-There are two reputable taxi companies in Vietnam; Mai Linh and Vinasun.
+There are two reputable taxi companies in Vietnam which are Mai Linh and Vinasun.
 These two are recommended because most of the drivers are honest.
-Mai Linh taxis are green color and Vinasun are white color.
+Mai Linh taxis are green in color and Vinasun taxis use are white in color.

-However, due to their good reputation, many other companies try to trick tourists by using similar name and color.
-These fake taxis have meters that increase the price much faster that it should.
-That’s the way they trick tourists.
+However, due to their good reputation, many other companies try to trick tourists by using similar names and colors.
+These fake taxis have meters that increase the price much faster than they should.
+That is the way they trick tourists.

-Sometimes, money switch scam happens, too.
-Therefore, before you get in any taxi, always check it first.
+Before you get in any taxi, always check it first and make sure they use a meter.
 Make sure you only get in a Main Link or Vinasun.
-The alternatives is to order a taxi from an app like Uber or Grab.
+The alternatives are to order a taxi from apps like Grab.
 It will be safer and much cheaper.

-The same thing applies for travel companies.
-There are many fake travel companies using a similar name to the popular ones.
+The same thing applies to travel companies.
+There are many fake travel companies that are using a similar name to the popular ones.
 The way to avoid them is to research online.

 The Eager Cobbler

 This is a typical scam in Vietnam.
 You are walking along the street in Hanoi.
 Suddenly, you are stopped by a local man.
-He is saying something in Vietnamese which of course you don’t understand.
+He is saying something in Vietnamese which of course you do not understand.

-He points at your shoes, lifts your foot and tries to takes off the shoe.
-In the end he says that there’s a fault with the shoe (which he made it himself as the shoe was okay before).
+He points at your shoes, lifts your foot, and takes off the shoe.
+In the end, he says that there is a fault with the shoe and tries to repair the shoe (it is possible he could damage you shoes).
 Then, he asks for a bill to repair it.

 If it happens to you, just keep on walking.
-Therefore, it’s recommended to avoid wearing dress shoes in a touristy place.
+It is recommended to avoid wearing dress shoes in a touristy packpacking areas.

-A tour is an exciting activity to do in a new place and many tourists are interested in doing this.
-In many cities in Vietnam, you can easily find motor bikers who welcome you once you arrive in a city and offers you a trip with them.
+A tour is a good activity to do in a new place and many tourists are interested in going on tours.
+In many cities in Vietnam, you can easily find motorbikers who welcome you once you arrive in a city and offer you a tour.

-After you agree with the price, you will be taken into a trip to explore the city.
-But, when you have to pay for it, the price goes higher than it should.
+After you agree on the price, you will be taken on a trip to explore the city.
+But, when you have to pay for it, the price changes and goes higher than the agreed price.

-When you complain, they will just give a common answer, telling that you must have misheard them.
-It is always recommended to avoid this kind of motorbike tour.
+When you complain, they will just give a common answer, telling you that you must have misheard them.
+It is always recommended to avoid these kinds of motorbike tours.

 In addition to the price scams, these bikers are typically members of gangsters who usually sell drugs.